Zeyrek Mosque: Ottoman and Republican period

 Shortly after the Fall of Constantinople the main church was converted into a mosque, while the monastery served for a while as a medrese.
 The Ottomans named it after Molla Zeyrek, a scholar who taught there.
 However, because of its importance to Byzantine history, Zeyrek was one of the few buildings of Constantinople whose old denomination was never forgotten and was written about by foreign visitors including the French traveller Pierre Gilles who described it in his book about Constantinople, written in the sixteenth century.
 After the completion of the medreses in the Fatih complex in 1471, Muslim students abandoned Zeyrek, and the rooms once occupied by the school vanished.

 By the early 21st century the edifice had become very rundown and partly ruinous as a result of which it was added to the UNESCO watchlist of endangered monuments.
 Extensive and sometimes controversial restoration has now been completed and the mosque reopened for prayer.

 Architecture

 The masonry has been partly built using the recessed brick technique typical of the Byzantine architecture of the middle period.
 In this technique, alternate courses of bricks are mounted behind the line of the wall in a mortar bed.
 The thickness of the mortar layers is about three times greater than that of the brick layers.

-The south and the north church are both cross-shaped with central domes and polygonal apses with seven sides rather than the five that had been typical in the Byzantine architecture of the previous century.
+The south and the north churches are both cross-shaped with central domes and polygonal apses with seven sides rather than the five that had been typical in the Byzantine architecture of the previous century.
 The apses also feature triple lancet windows flanked by niches.